angu-software/swift-simple-snapshot-testing/Worklog.md

 - [ ] should fail when ref image not found
 - [ ] should succeed when ref image and view image is equal
 - [ ] should fail when ref image and view image is different
-- [ ] should create ref image when view image is set as reference
 - [ ] should create diff image set when ref image and view image is different

 ## Done